scikit-nano/scikit-nano/README.rst

 *scikit-nano* is a python toolkit for generating and analyzing nanostructure data.

-Currently, its primary utility is generating nanostructure data (i.e. atomic coordinates) for the following nanostructure materials:
+*scikit-nano* can generate structure data (i.e., atomic coordinates) for the following classes of nanostructures:

+    * Fullerenes
-    * Graphene:
+    * Graphene

         * *N*-layer graphene
         * Bilayer graphene with more fine control over relative layer orientation, including relative rotation and stacking arrangements.

-    * Nanotubes:
+    * Nanotubes

         * Single-walled nanotubes (SWNTs)
         * SWNT *bundles*
         * Multi-walled nanotubes (MWNTs)
         * MWNT *bundles*

-It currently supports saving structure data in the following formats:
+The following structure data formats are supported:

     * `xyz`
     * `LAMMPS data` (*limited support for full format spec.*)

       .. todo:: Provide notes on limitations of LAMMPS data format support

+    * `LAMMPS data` (*limited support for full format spec.*)

+      .. todo:: Provide notes on limitations of LAMMPS dump format support

+Extending input/output capabilities with more structure data formats such as `pdb`, `json`, `zmatrix`, etc. is queued for development

 Secondary to its structure generating functions are its *structure analysis tools* including:

     * defect/vacancy structure analysis
     * nearest-neighbor analysis
-    * ...
+    * POAV analysis

 Important links